jlempen/Razer-Blade-15-Advanced-2019-RZ09-0301x-OpenCore/README.md

 ## Enabling native HiDPI display settings in macOS
 To enable native HiDPI settings in the Display Preferences of macOS, download and run the [one-key-hidpi](https://github.com/jlempen/one-key-hidpi) script and select the option `(1) 1920x1080 Display`.

+## Configuring the RGB color effects of the keyboard
+The RGB color effects of the keyboard may be managed and configured conveniently with the excellent [Razer macOS] utility.

 ## Undervolting to reduce heat and improve performance
 There are two undervolting tools available for macOS: